brunobar79/react-native/docs/AndroidBuildingFromSource.md

 3. Android Support Repository >= 17 (for Android Support Library)
 4. Android NDK (download & extraction instructions [here](http://developer.android.com/ndk/downloads/index.html))

-Point Gradle to your Android SDK: either have `$ANDROID_SDK` and `$ANDROID_NDK ` defined, or create a local.properties file in the root of your react-native checkout with the following contents:
+Point Gradle to your Android SDK: either have `$ANDROID_SDK` and `$ANDROID_NDK ` defined, or update the file android/local.properties to look like this:

 ```
 sdk.dir=absolute_path_to_android_sdk